Welcome to the PHS Guidance Office

 |AP Computer Science – A||AP Studio Art|

-The Advanced Placement Bulletin for Students and Parents is available in February to all students registered for AP classes at Parkland High School.
 The AP bulletin is available online at www.collegeboard.org/apstudents.
-Students may register for Advanced Placement tests in the High School Counseling Office at designated times during the month of March.
+Students may register for Advanced Placement tests in the High School Counseling Office by submitting a check made payable to Parkland High School.
+On the check, include Student ID and Name(s) of exams to be ordered.
 Test fees are determined on a yearly basis, based upon College Board fees.
-Partial refunds are available if a student chooses not to take the AP test after the College Board has processed the order.
+Full refunds are available if a student chooses not to take the AP test after the College Board has processed the order.
+This does not include any late payment fees.

-AP students need to register for the AP exam using the online portal system.
-Teachers provided students with access codes for this to happen.
-Registering for the exam needs to be done by November 6th.
+AP students need to register for the AP exam by submitting a check to the Guidance Office.
+Checks are payable to Parkland High School.
+Please include Exam Name(s) and Student ID on the check.
+Registering for the exam needs to be done by March 5th.
 Paying is not done online.
-The cost is $94 per exam.
-Checks should be made out to Parkland High School and submitted to the counseling office.
-On the check, please include the students' name and student id number.
-All payments must be in by November 6th.
+The cost is $150.00 per exam.
+All payments must be in by March 5th.
 If you have any questions, please contact Jeremy Gordon in the counseling office.

 The Armed Services Vocational Aptitude Battery (ASVAB) is a multi-aptitude test battery.
 It consists of 10 short individual tests covering World Knowledge, Paragraph Comprehension, Arithmetic Reasoning, Mathematics Knowledge, General Science, Auto and Shop Information, Numerical Operations, and Coding Speed.
 Not only do you receive scores on each of the individual tests, you also receive composite scores.
 Composite scores are the results of several individual tests combined to yield three academic scores: Verbal, Math and Academic Ability.